Skip to content

 3. Make it easy for customers to pay you

-The more inconvenient it is to pay you, the longer clients will take to do it.
-Accepting online credit card payments and ACH payments gives clients a way to pay you that doesn’t involve withdrawing cash or heading to your office.
-That way, they can pay you anytime, anywhere.
+The easier it is for customers to pay you, the faster they’ll do it.
+By offering multiple payment methods, you give clients a way to pay you that doesn’t require withdrawing cash or visiting your office.

 READ MORE: How to accept credit card payments on your phone